 Doing Business with China

 In line with the university strategic plan, the Confucius Institute has been regarded as a leading centre building bridges with China.
-Director of the CI, also Director of Engagement in China at the University of Sheffield, is at the forefront working in business collaborations and partnerships between the UK and China.
+Director of the SCI, also Director of Engagement in China at the University of Sheffield, is at the forefront working in business collaborations and partnerships between the UK and China.
 The University is a big advocate working with China, in research and innovation, in trade and investment, in education and student recruitment, and in advanced manufacturing.

 Bridging the UK and China